 The newsletter will continue in a similar form to the current one and while much of the news in it could be got from other sources, it will continue to contain material, including interviews, that has not been on the web or published elsewhere.

-All members will receive a quarterly newsletter, From the Inside, a badge, which is produced new every year, a membership card and the various discounts and rewards already mentioned and, hopefully, some more in time.
+All members will receive a quarterly newsletter, From the Inside, a badge, which is produced new every year and other membership items in a welcome pack.

 Finally as official members of a Stenhousemuir fan club, WA members will receive some priority for all ticket games.
 Season ticket holders have first option on major cup ties etc but WA members will also have the chance to place an order before tickets go on general sale.